Start your holiday shopping early with Amazon’s fall Prime Day

-Amazon’s fall Prime Day — called Prime Big Deal Days — is officially here, and if you want to get an early start on your holiday shopping, the retailer is offering discounts on thoughtful, practical gifts during the event.
+Amazon’s fall Prime Day — called Prime Big Deal Days — is halfway through, and if you want to get an early start on your holiday shopping, the retailer is still offering discounts on thoughtful, practical gifts during the event.
 Prime Big Deal Days is a 48-hour sale exclusive to Prime members, and you can also find deals on skin care products, sneakers, pet essentials and more.

 SKIP AHEAD Amazon Prime Day gifts deals | Best gift sales at other retailers

 To help you make the most of Prime Day Big Deal Days and identify what’s actually worth buying, we compiled some of the best deals on gifts that we think you should know about.
+We also compiled a list of Prime Day bestsellers so far, so you can see what other Select readers are shopping for.
 We’ll continue updating our list with new savings opportunities throughout the event.
 Keep in mind that other retailers like Walmart, Nike, Cozy Earth and more are also hosting sales this week, so you may also want to browse their discounts while looking for gifts.

 Best Prime Day gift deals